lmy6268/NGCrawler/README.md

 # ng-crawler
-NG-Crawler is a crawler for crawling images about keywords from Naver, Google
+NG-Crawler is a crawler for crawling images about keywords from Naver, Google at the same time.

 ## Environment
 Macbook Air M1, MacOS Ventura 13.4, Python 3.9.6